World's least-polluting nations aim to set Paris climate bar high

 Some developing countries, including Mexico and Gabon, are also putting planned adaptation measures in their INDCs, keen to highlight the mutual benefits of both types of action - how planting trees on farms can conserve water, boost yields and store more carbon, for example.

-Whatever goes into the INDCs will be scrutinized by donors and investors, Ricardo-AEA’s Holdaway said, making them a convenient place to set out the support countries need to realize their ambitions for climate action.
+Whatever goes into the INDCs will be scrutinised by donors and investors, Ricardo-AEA’s Holdaway said, making them a convenient place to set out the support countries need to realise their ambitions for climate action.

 Even if the plans do not contain explicit financial demands, many developing nations are likely to present what they can achieve within the constraints of their own budgets, and what they could do with increased financial assistance and access to clean technology.